01 of 22

 Bird on Stump Stoneware Crock

 A 20-gallon jug with two handles and a spigot at the bottom, this piece is 25 inches tall.
 It is decorated with a raised emblem of Santa Claus, which may be an unidentified maker's mark.
-In excellent condition, its 2009 selling price through Morphy Auctions was $936.Continue to 7 of 21 below.
+It was in excellent condition in 2009 when it sold for $936 through Morphy Auctions.
+An item of this size is very rare.
+In 2019, there were no items like it for sale on eBay.Continue to 8 of 22 below.

 West Troy Pottery Stoneware Jug